 Test Locations: Jasper National Park, Alberta; Hokkaido, Japan; North Lake Tahoe, CA; Front Range, Elk Range, & Ten Mile Range, CO; Little Cottonwood Canyon, UT; Mount Rainier National Park, WA; Grand Teton NP, WY[Editor’s Note: Our reviews was conducted on the 17/18 Maestrale RS, which returns unchanged for 18/19]

-Now that I’ve put more than 30 days in the new version, I can confidently say that this iteration is a giant leap forward in just about every way.
+Now that I’ve put around 70 total days in the new version, I can confidently say that this iteration is a giant leap forward in just about every way.
 The new Maestrale RS is stiffer, significantly lighter, flexes more progressively, has an increased range of motion of 60°, and is more serviceable than the previous version.

 As always, we’ll start this section with a PSA: Getting a boot that fits properly is the most important thing you can do for your skiing, and you should always go to a good boot fitter.
 But here is my take on the fit of the Maestrale RS.

-(For reference, my foot is medium volume with a rather narrow heel and forefoot, and an extremely high arch and instep.)
+(For reference, my foot is medium volume overall, but with a rather narrow heel and forefoot, and a very high arch and instep.)

-The new Maestrale RS retains the 101 mm last of the original design, but that’s about where the fit similarities end.
-The volume in the forefoot is definitely less than the original — I have a slightly more precise fit in the instep than the old version.
+The new Maestrale RS retains the stated 101 mm last of the original design, but that’s about where the fit similarities end.
+The volume in the forefoot of the new boot is definitely less than the original — I have a slightly more precise / tighter fit in the instep than the old version.
 I usually wear a 98 mm last alpine boot, and the new Maestrale feels like a 100-101 mm last in the forefoot, unlike the very roomy previous version, which felt a bit wider.

-The toe box feels pretty similar to the original version, despite feeling slightly narrower in the forefoot.
-It’s roomy enough for comfort in a boot you might end up wearing (intentionally or unintentionally) for some pretty long days in the backcountry.
+The toe box of the new boot feels pretty similar to the original version, despite feeling slightly narrower in the forefoot.
+It’s proved roomy enough to be comfortable while I (intentionally or unintentionally) spent some some pretty long days in the backcountry.

 The new Maestrale RS looks completely different from the old version, and different from most other touring boots on the market.

-The only features that really remain from the old boot are the Intuition liners and the ratchet-style heel retention strap, which are the two best features from the original boot.
+The only features that really remain from the old boot are the Intuition liners and the ratchet-style heel retention strap, which are the two best features on the original boot.
 Well done, Scarpa.

-The new boot also features a well-thought-out upper buckle, a solid power strap, a crazy-looking Z cable buckle on the lower shell, adjustable forward lean, ski/walk mode with 60° ROM, and Vibram soles.
+The new boot also features a well-thought-out upper buckle, a solid power strap, an interesting-looking Z cable buckle on the lower shell, adjustable forward lean, ski/walk mode with 60° ROM, and Vibram rubber soles.

-The new Intuition liners work pretty much the same as all Intuitions; they’re made of a firm, closed-cell, heat-moldable foam that packs out a decent amount over time, but is more responsive and retains heat better than most liners we’ve tested.
+The new Intuition liners share the same characteristics of pretty much all Intuitions; they’re made of a firm, closed-cell, heat-moldable foam that packs out a decent amount over time, but is more responsive and retains heat better than most stock liners we’ve tested.
 The liners feature the standard achilles flex bellows for touring, as well as loops for laces.

 Power Strap and Upper Buckle

 The new power strap is great.
-It feels solid, so I can crank on it super hard if need be.
-And this is made easier by the fact that the plastic of the cuff is pretty pliable so it can form to your lower leg easily.
+It feels well-built, and I can crank on it super hard if need be.
+And this is made easier by the fact that the plastic of the cuff is pretty pliable so it can easily conform to my lower leg.
 The power strap is also married to an adjustable spoiler so you can really dial the fit in for your leg.

 Heel Retention Buckle

 Coming back unchanged from the previous Maestrale RS, and for good reason, is the heel retention buckle.
 This buckle is very well designed.
 It effectively pulls your heel and ankle back into the heel pocket and provides a tight and precise fit that is easy to adjust.
-The ratchet system allows for fine tuning of the tightness with much more precision than standard notches seen on other three piece boots.
-It definitely takes a little while to get used to this style of buckle if you’re not used to cabrio boots, but the Scarpa design is solid and only suffers from minimal icing while remaining easy to adjust and durable.
+The ratchet system allows for fine tuning of the tightness with much more precision than standard buckles seen on other boots.
+It definitely takes a little while to get used to this style of buckle if you’re not used to cabrio boots, but the Scarpa design is solid and only suffers from minimal icing while remaining durable and easy to adjust.

-One of the more unique features on this boot is the Z-cable buckle on the forefoot.
+One of the unique features on this boot is the Z-cable buckle on the forefoot.
 This system routes a cable back and forth across the instep and forefoot of the shell.
 The notches of the buckle interface directly with the cable to hold the forefoot.
-This one buckle serves the purpose of the two lower buckles seen in most standard alpine boots.
+This single buckle serves the purpose of the two lower buckles seen in most standard alpine boots.
 The buckle is located on top of the shell while the cable is on the lateral side of the foot, which helps to keep the buckle from getting damaged while scrambling.